As an agency owner, chances are that at some stage you've become fatigued with clients asking what you actually do for their SEO fee. I know I have.

 B. Building a Link Opportunity List

 At this point, I start my competitive research.
-For identifying and analysing links, we primarily use Ahrefs.
+For identifying and analyzing links, we primarily use Ahrefs.

 I start with the link intersect tool to show great link opportunities.
 Then to view links from a specific competitor, I navigate to their domain explorer.